autotest/autotest-docker/index.rst

 ----------------

 Docker Autotest_ is a sub-framework for standalone testing of docker_.
-It does not strictly depend on docker itself, though it will make use of the python-docker-py_ package (currently a reference implementation) if/when available.
+It does not strictly depend on docker itself, though it can make use of the python-docker-py_ package (currently a reference implementation) if/when available.
+Functionally, testing occurs within a number of sub-test modules, which in some cases also include a number of sub-sub-tests.

 It is designed to support extremely simple linear and iterative testing of arbitrary external commands under control of test-specific and default